 Do corporations like to hire from this particular law firm?

-Will there be opportunities to receive the rigorous law firm training that companies so value?
+Are there opportunities to receive the rigorous law firm training that companies so value?

 Will the prestige of the firm open doors for you in the corporate environment at a later stage?